Posted on 5 August 2019

 For the two special performances at Lincoln Meeting House to commemorate Don’s 100th Birthday, Conchies was slightly reworked to include more experiences of Don’s life.
 Friend of Lincoln Meeting, Valerie Wilkinson, said, “It played to a packed house on two separate occasions to very enthusiastic audiences.”

-Interviewed shortly before the performances last year in Scotland, Sutherland said of the play and his own Conchie experience:
+Interviewed shortly before the performances last year in Scotland, Don said of the play and his own Conchie experience: